panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 Each instance of the `Sizes` class also has a private field `#value`, which represents the raw value of the enum.

-A nice benefit of the class based enum is the ability to determine at runtime if the value is an enum using `instanceof` operation.
+A nice benefit of the class-based enum is the ability to determine at runtime if the value is an enum using `instanceof` operation.
 For example `mySize instanceof Sizes` evaluates to `true` since `mySize` is an enum value.

-The class based enum comparison happens based on object instances, compared to plain object or proxy based enums where the comparison happens based on primitives (usually a string).
+The class-based enum comparison happens based on object instances, compared to plain object or proxy-based enums where the comparison happens based on primitives (usually a string).
 That's why you always have to use the enum's static field instances during assignment or comparison:

 ```javascript
 class Sizes {